Arjola113/AI-Powered-High-Growth-Stock-Selector-Advisor/README.md

 ##  Project Overview

 This project was born from a **personal goal**: exploring how data science and generative AI can help evaluate high-risk, high-reward investment opportunities.
-Specifically, I wanted to understand how one might approach investing a **$30,000–50,000 bank loan** into stocks with the potential to deliver **3–4x returns over 4–5 years**.
+Specifically, I wanted to understand how one might approach investing a **$30,000–50,000** into stocks with the potential to deliver **3–4x returns over 4–5 years**.

 Instead of making random stock picks, I built an **end-to-end data-driven framework** that:
 - Collects historical prices and fundamental data for hundreds of stocks